 Having a pre-approval in hand should make this step more streamlined, however, the property itself will need to be approved by the mortgage underwriting team.
 The mortgage lender will evaluate the property, taking into account the location, property taxes, property type, and various other factors, before approving the mortgage application and the buyer’s loan.

 As the closing date on your property approaches, your lender will finalize your agreement, locking in your mortgage payments, interest rate, term, and amortization.
 On closing day your real estate lawyer will make sure all the final documents are in place, transfer the necessary funds to the seller, and you will be the proud owner of your new home!

 If you feel confused or overwhelmed about mortgages, you’re not alone.
 The mortgage process can be stressful if you don’t know what to expect, but it doesn’t have to be.
 Hopefully, this guide has helped you feel more prepared for your mortgage and home purchase.

 When you co-buy with Ourboro, we’ll be your trusted homebuying partner.
-After completing an application we’ll connect you with one of our top lending partners and guide you through the entire mortgage, and homebuying, process.
+After completing an application we’ll connect you with a third-party licensed mortgage partner to help guide you through the entire mortgage, and homebuying, process.

 Interested in seeing how much Ourboro may be able to contribute towards your down payment?
-Get an estimate and see how shared ownership can help you buy the home you want, sooner.
+Get started and see how shared ownership can help you buy the home you want, sooner.